Genusbiz/docs/users/analyze-report-and-discover/analysis/visualizations.md

 * X-value: This must be of a date data type.
 * Y-value, Radius and Color: These must be numerical.
 * Remaining values will show up in the tooltip with their label and value.
-These be of any data type.
+These can be any data type.

 By clicking and dragging in the graph, the user can select a zoomed in area to display.
 A double-click will zoom back.